matharchod/Twitolu/README.md

 #### createWordCloud()

-This is a helper function involved in creating the word cloud.
+A helper function involved in creating the word cloud.
 THIS WILL PROBABLY BE DEPRICATED IN THE NEXT VERSION.

 ```
 createWordCloud = function(){